 After scrutineering there will be a compulsory riders briefing.
 Here the Clerk of Course will run through the basic rules and any special conditions which may apply to the days racing.
 You will then sign a form to say you have attended the briefing.

-Your races will be called up over the pit PA system, normally just as the previous race is finishing.
+Your races will be called up over the pit PA system, normally on the last lap of the previous race.
 This 3 minute warning gives time for riders to have a last minute check and get themselves to the Pit Gate in time for the start of their event.
 When released, proceed around to the start line and stop at your grid position, then watch the Assistant Starter holding a red flag.
 When the Starter thinks everyone is ready, they will point to the starting lights and leave the grid.
 When the red light goes out, you’re racing!
 But don’t be too eager, there are penalties for jumping the start.

 KEEP LISTENING to the pit PA system – if the program changes you might miss your race.
 If you are late for your race, you will be stopped at the Pit Gate and the Marshall will radio for approval to let you go.
-You may miss the first lap of the race.
+You may miss the first lap of the race and come last so you have to decide if its worth going out.

 Who’s in Charge?